mstgnz/cdn/README.md

 ### Overview

 This project allows you to create your own Content Delivery Network (CDN) service using MinIO and AWS S3.
-You can use this CDN service to upload, retrieve, and delete images.
+You can use this CDN service to upload, retrieve, and delete files.

 ### Prerequisites
 Before you get started, make sure you have the following prerequisites installed on your computer:
 * [Docker](https://www.docker.com/): You will need Docker to run this project.
 * [Aws S3](https://docs.aws.amazon.com/s3/): In this project s3 backup is currently used (optional)
 * [Minio](https://min.io/docs/minio/container/index.html): The project runs entirely on Minio.
 * [ImageMagick](https://imagemagick.org/index.php): currently only resize feature is active.
+Only image files

 ### Installation